bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/45-John.md

 # 1
 ^1^ In the beginning was the Word, and the Word was with God, and the Word was God. ^2^ The same was in the beginning with God. ^3^ All things were made through him.
-Without him, nothing was made that has been made. ^4^ In him was life, and the life was the light of men. ^5^ The light shines in the darkness, and the darkness hasn’t overcome^*^ it.
+Without him, nothing was made that has been made. ^4^ In him was life, and the life was the light of men. ^5^ The light shines in the darkness, and the darkness hasn’t overcome^^ it.
 ^[1:5 The word translated “overcome” (κατέλαβεν) can also be translated “comprehended.”
 It refers to getting a grip on an enemy to defeat him. ]

 ^6^ There came a man sent from God, whose name was John. ^7^ The same came as a witness, that he might testify about the light, that all might believe through him. ^8^ He was not the light, but was sent that he might testify about the light. ^9^ The true light that enlightens everyone was coming into the world.

 ^10^ He was in the world, and the world was made through him, and the world didn’t recognise him. ^11^ He came to his own, and those who were his own didn’t receive him. ^12^ But as many as received him, to them he gave the right to become God’s children, to those who believe in his name: ^13^ who were born, not of blood, nor of the will of the flesh, nor of the will of man, but of God.

 ^14^ The Word became flesh and lived amongst us.
-We saw his glory, such glory as of the only born^*^ Son of the Father, full of grace and truth. ^15^ John testified about him.
+We saw his glory, such glory as of the only born^^ Son of the Father, full of grace and truth. ^15^ John testified about him.
 He cried out, saying, “This was he of whom I said, ‘He who comes after me has surpassed me, for he was before me.’” ^16^ From his fullness we all received grace upon grace. ^17^ For the law was given through Moses.
 Grace and truth were realised through Jesus Christ.+ 1:17 “Christ” means “Anointed One”. ^18^ No one has seen God at any time.
 The only born+ 1:18 The phrase “only born” is from the Greek word “μονογενη”, which is sometimes translated “only begotten” or “one and only”.
 Son,+ 1:18 NU reads “God” who is in the bosom of the Father, has declared him.
 ^[1:14 The phrase “only born” is from the Greek word “μονογενους”, which is sometimes translated “only begotten” or “one and only”.]

 ^19^ This is John’s testimony, when the Jews sent priests and Levites from Jerusalem to ask him, “Who are you?”